futartup/S15A/README.md

 ## Creation of dataset
 ### Choosing of background images
 For choosing background images i have choosen the natural scenery images.
 The scenery images are choosen in such a way that there are very less subjects in the image.
 I will overlay foreground images on top of these scene images on randon positions.
+The duplicate images produces bias so these images are reduced using this [code](https://github.com/futartup/S15A/blob/master/detect_and_remove_duplicate_images.py).

 The number of these backgroud images are 100 of size 224 * 224.
 The scene images are as follows-